IBM/ibmcloud-iam-operator/README.md

 If we create an access policy resource in a namespace `XYZ`, the IBM Cloud IAM Operator first looks in the `XYZ` namespace to find `secret-ibmcloud-iam-operator` and `config-ibmcloud-iam-operator`, for account context.
 If they are missing in `XYZ`, it looks for the `ibmcloud-iam-operator` configmap in the namespace where the operator is installed, to see if there is a management namespace.
 If there is, it looks in the management namespace for the secret and configmap with the naming convention:
 `XYZ-secret-ibmcloud-iam-operator` and `XYZ-config-ibmcloud-iam-operator`.
 If there is no management namespace, the operator looks in the `default` namespace for the secret and configmap (`secret-ibmcloud-iam-operator` and `config-ibmcloud-iam-operator`).

-## Managing Access Groups, Custom Roles or Access Policies
+## Managing Access Groups, Custom Roles, Access or Authorization Policies

-### Creating an Access Group, Custom Role or Access Policy
+### Creating an Access Group, Custom Role, Access or Authorization Policy

 You can create an access policy with name `cosuserpolicy` for user `avarghese@us.ibm.com` to access a Cloud Object Storage instance's bucket as an `Administrator`  using the following custom resource written in an yaml file `cosuserpolicy.yaml`: